• Home

 Brokenness and Unworthiness

 Like it or not, everyone has experienced a broken heart that needs healing.
 This is because no one has consistently received love or given love perfectly.
 For this reason, it is vitally important that we stay “heart engaged” and not let our brokenness progress to the point of developing a numb and checked-out heart.
 We need to have the courage to face our pain and choose to remain open to give and receive love.
-Below are the six stages that brokenness in the heart, if left unhealed, will progress through:
+Below are the six stages that brokenness in the heart will progress through, if left unhealed.
+As you read through the stages below, check-in with your own heart and circle the stage at which you feel your heart is current at.

 • Stage 1 – The Broken Heart: Happens when those who were supposed to love us didn’t, either through harmful actions against us or because they neglected us in ways we needed.